quinn-rs/quinn/docs/book/src/networking-introduction.md

 You can see how expensive it is to create a secure TCP connection.
 In a scenario of TCP and TLS 1.2 with a 100ms latency, we need to wait for 6 x 100ms = 600ms to set up a connection.
 If the website is big, an additional load time can make the website load over a second.
-This, of course, is disturbing for our short attention spans.

 ### Requests in Segment